 She heads up the Pathology Support Unit, a team of 33, comprising phlebotomists, clinical support workers and porters.

 Helen said: “I originally wanted to be a vet but I needed straight As for that.
 I was a big fan of Quincy, a forensic pathologist, and my mum’s friend managed to get me work experience at the QE2 Hospital where I saw the biomedical scientists at work.
 It wasn’t Quincy but it really interested me.”

 She qualified as a biomedical scientist while working at the Luton and Dunstable Hospital and then moved to Milton Keynes.

 She said: “There are 140 plus people here working in pathology.
 Our job is to analyse samples – blood, urine, faeces, nail clippings, sputum, tissue – you name it, we’ll analyse it.”

 Enabling the people of Milton Keynes to maximise their fundraising efforts for their local hospital is Vanessa Holmes.

-Vanessa has been the fundraising manager for Milton Keynes Hospital Charity for the past three years, in which time she has overseen two major fundraising appeals – and recently launched a third for the children’s ward.
+Vanessa has been the Head of Fundraising for Milton Keynes Hospital Charity for the past three years, in which time she has overseen two major fundraising appeals – and recently launched a third for the children’s ward.

 Little Lives saw £250,000 raised to refurbish the Neonatal Unit, including the expansion of the cot area and redevelopment of the parents’ living quarters.